 As your child's parent or guardian, you may go with your child into the operating room until they are ready to begin surgery.
 Your face will be the last one they see before "going to sleep".
 You are welcome to wait in our waiting area so that we may keep you informed of your child's progress.
 The surgeon will speak with you immediately following the surgery and one of our RN's will bring you into the recovery room to be with your loved one.

 Lowell General has full-time Pediatric Hospitalists on staff who serve as a connection to other specialists and work closely with a child's pediatrician or family physician to coordinate treatment.
-Our expanded partnership with The Floating Hospital for Children at Tufts Medical Center provides parents peace of mind with a board-certified pediatrician available 24/7 to deliver highly individualized care through our Pediatric Hospitalist program.
+Our expanded partnership with Tufts Children's Hospital provides parents peace of mind with a board-certified pediatrician available 24/7 to deliver highly individualized care through our Pediatric Hospitalist program.

 For pediatric surgical patients, our in-house anesthesia team includes pediatric anesthesiologists.
 He or she will meet your child before the surgery and are with them throughout the procedure, ensuring the safety and effectiveness of general anesthesia for children.
 Most of our surgical specialists perform surgery for children as well as adults.